What is the Difference Between Open RAN, O-RAN and vRAN?

 16. Is the O-RAN Alliance standardizing the industry on interfaces and openness?

 O-RAN is the group fixing the mistakes of 3GPP.
 3GPP could have led in this area but has been controlled by the big guys.
 O-RAN in terms of the fronthaul group is the team that took down the walled garden around the RAN through one interface spec.
 The fronthaul interface spec is the one that is really changing the world from a RAN perspective.
 All of the other interfaces are essentially through 3GPP.

 The other main challenge in the RAN is the X2 interface which allows local handoff between vendors.
-That interface actually is fully defined in 3GPP, but the incumbent vendors won’t necessarily open it up to allow it to work.
-It’s a political mandate issue more than a specification issue; however, with those two interfaces, operators can essentially mix and match RAN vendors, mix and match RAN technology and take their network to the next step.
+That interface is actually fully defined in 3GPP, but the incumbent vendors won’t necessarily open it up to allow it to work.
+It’s a political mandate issue more than a specification issue; however, with those two interfaces, operators can essentially mix and match RAN vendors, mix and match RAN technology, and take their network to the next step.

-What’s been going on obviously in O-RAN, is things like the radio interface controller (RIC).
+What’s been going on obviously in O-RAN is things like the radio interface controller (RIC).
 In a software state, there is more dynamic control of the elements like the scheduler, which is probably the most important part of the RAN in terms of slicing and scheduling all the traffic onto the various data channels.
 Networks can deploy one scheduler per user and deliver QoS that will never be possible in the hardware-based solutions.

 There does need to be some cleaning up between O-RAN, 3GPP, and the TIP.
-TIP is aligning with O-RAN and Mavenir is members of both and doing a lot of projects with TIP and on the O-RAN side.
+TIP is aligning with O-RAN and Mavenir is a member of both and doing a lot of projects with TIP and on the O-RAN side.
 The question mark is how fast 3GPP can wash away some of the incumbent control and become a proper standards forum again.